Connexus Credit Union Review

 Holiday Club is a unique savings account that helps you stash money away for the holiday season.
 Here’s how it works:

-When you open an account, you can link it to direct deposit and choose how much of your paycheck goes into it.
+When you open an account, you can link it to direct deposit and choose how much of your paycheck you save.

-The account automatically renews each year, and you can change your deposit amount at any time.
-Holiday Club earns interest at a rate of 0.25%, and there is no maximum limit.
+The account automatically renews yearly, and you can change your deposit amount by calling the credit union.
+Holiday Club earns an APY of 0.25%, with no maximum limit.

 Connexus Credit Union Money Market Account